 Logically, I knew that he wouldn’t care how long it took me.
 I’ve never seen him since so it’s not like we’ve had that conversation where he might have quizzed me and judged me on my performance.
 So why did I care about fulfilling his expectations?
 I still wonder.

-I booked a one-way flight to France and at the time, I didn’t have a return flight.
+I booked a one-way flight to France without knowing when I would return.
 I wanted to be sure I got over the Pyrenees alive and well.
 I wanted to be sure I really could walk for miles and miles, day after day, before I booked my return flight.
 So, flying on a one-way ticket was a prudent move in that regard.
 It also meant that I didn’t have the same pressure as other people around me to arrive in Santiago by a certain fixed date.
 In theory, I had all the time in the world.
 Husband encouraged me to walk comfortably and safely, and not worry about how long it took me.
 And because I’d resigned from my job, I couldn’t say that I had to get back to work by a certain date.
 True, the finances were carefully planned but I had a bit of wriggle room if I needed it.

 I’m sure there were people who wondered whether my marriage with Handsome Husband was on the rocks after a few short months – after all, why else would I book a one-way flight to another country and leave him home alone for weeks on end?!
 If anything, Happy Marriage got stronger because of the camino experience, so I didn’t care what anyone else thought.
 Husband and I knew the real reasons for my walking and I had his full support.
 I didn’t need anyone else’s approval.

 Himself and I were to celebrate our *first* wedding anniversary in early October.
 If I took anything longer than 5 weeks to walk, I would miss that special date.
 I felt I really, really needed more than 5 weeks, but was it right to celebrate our anniversary apart, with me rambling around in Spain?